De Legibus: Book One

-The book opens with Cicero, Quintus and Atticus walking through the shaded groves at Cicero's Arpinum estate, when they happen across an old oak tree linked by legend to the general and consul Gaius Marius, who also was a native of Arpinum.
-Atticus questions whether or not it still exists, to which Quintus replies that so long as people remember the spot and the associations connected with it, the tree will exist regardless of its physical presence.
-This brings the trio into a discussion of the porous border between fact and fable in historians' writing of the day.
-Cicero lets on that even in their day, many of the stories of the Roman kings, such as Numa Pompilius conversing with the nymph Egeria, were thought of as fables or parables rather than as actual incidents which happened.
+The book opens with Cicero, Quintus and Atticus walking through the shaded groves at Cicero's Arpinum estate, where they encounter an old oak tree linked by legend to the general and consul Gaius Marius, who was born in Arpinum about a century earlier.
+Atticus questions whether or not the specific tree still exists, to which Quintus replies that so long as people remember the spot and the associations connected with it, the tree will exist regardless of its physical presence.
+The trio discuss the porous border between fact and fable in the writing of ancient Roman and Greek historians.
+Cicero indicates that many of the stories of the Roman kings, such as Numa Pompilius conversing with the nymph Egeria, were regarded as fables or parables, not accurate records of real incidents.

-Atticus takes the opportunity to prod Cicero to starting a promised work on Roman history (if such a work existed, it has not surfaced to any extent in modern times) and flatters him by pointing out that in any case, Cicero may be one of the more qualified men in Rome to do it, given the numerous flaws of Roman historians of the era.
-Cicero begs off, mentioning that he has his hands full with studying the law in preparation for cases.
-This brings us to the meat of the book, an exposition of the wellspring of the law.
-Atticus, as a divertissement, asks Cicero to put some of his knowledge to use right then and there and give them a discussion on the law as they walk across his estate.
+Atticus then encourages Cicero to write a work on Roman history without those flaws, which Cicero has previously suggested he might do.
+Atticus flatters Cicero by arguing he was one of the best qualified men in Rome to write that history, given he had identified numerous flaws in the works of previous Roman historians.
+Cicero demurs, because he is busy studying Roman law in preparation for cases.
+Atticus asks Cicero to put some of his legal knowledge to use by discussing the law as they walk across his estate.
+Cicero then delivers an exposition on the wellspring of the law, which is the main topic of book one.